Amazingly doughy and fragrant low carb keto bagels are made with the miraculous fathead dough. Ready in just 30 minutes, they will blow your mind!

 So I went in the kitchen and started experimenting.
-I quickly found out that to make low carb bagels with fathead dough, I would need to add more almond flour than I used for empanadas.
-The empanada dough was extremely sticky – there was no way I could shape it into bagels.
+I quickly found out that to make keto bagels with fathead dough, I would need to add more almond flour than I used for the empanadas.
+The empanada dough was extremely sticky.
+There was no way I could shape it into bagels.

-I also learned that to get lovely, puffy bagels, I need to add a leavening agent to the dough, so I added baking powder.
+I also learned that to get lovely, puffy keto bagels, I would need to add a leavening agent to the dough.
+So I added some baking powder.

 It took a few tries, but it was well worth it.
 I now have a wonderful recipe for low carb bagels that my family really enjoys.

-1. As much as these low carb bagels are tasty, they are different than regular bagels.
+No. As much as these low carb bagels are tasty, they are different than regular bagels.
 Without gluten and yeast, it’s obviously not the same.
 But they are very, very good.
+Amazingly so.

-2. As with all almond flour baked goods, these low carb bagels are calorie dense, so a medium size bagel is nearly 300 calories.
-Now, I’m not telling you to count calories on a low carb diet, but I also don’t think we should eat low carb food in huge excess.
-I view these Fathead bagels as a weekend indulgence, not as something to eat every day.
+Now, I’m not telling you to count calories on a keto diet, but I also don’t think we should eat low carb food in huge excess.
+Especially not baked goods, which are less nutritious and should not replace meat and vegetables.
+So I view these keto bagels as a weekend indulgence, not as something to eat every day.

-These bagels are best eaten warm and fresh.
-If you have any leftovers, it’s best to freeze them right away, as soon as they are cool, then thaw in the microwave.
-It’s best to freeze them, because they don’t keep very well in the fridge – they tend to deflate when stored and lose a lot of their fluffiness.
+These keto bagels are best eaten warm and fresh.
+If you have any leftovers, freeze them right away, as soon as they are cool.
+Thaw them gently in the microwave.
+It’s best to freeze them, because they don’t keep very well in the fridge.
+They tend to deflate when stored and lose a lot of their fluffiness.

 Watch the video to see how I make these low carb bagels: